 Sticky toffee pudding with maple and miso

 I’ll never get over this sticky toffee pudding.
 Wow.
-It’s super moist, thanks to the date purée, and really easy to prepare.
+It’s super moist, thanks to the date puree, and really easy to make.
 Plus, it’s naturally sweetened withQuebec maple!

 And what about the miso caramel sauce… Totally decadent and addictive!